Enterprise Placements

 You don’t have to be studying a business degree to do an enterprise placement, you could be studying English literature, chemical engineering, human resources – you name it.
 All that matters is that you have a great idea for a business, the motivation to run it yourself, and the commitment to make it a success.

-You could be eligible for support from BSEEN, the team that helps Aston students kick-start new ventures in Birmingham.
-This support includes a five-day intensive boot camp, mentoring, co-working space near campus, a £500 grant, a supportive community of young entrepreneurs, an online community, and monthly meet-ups.
 Even if you don’t qualify for the full BSEEN support, the team will happily provide you with guidance and advice if you need it.
 For tips on applying for BSEEN, have a look here.

-Applications for 2023/24 have now closed!
+Applications for 2024/25 are now open!

 Your application will be assessed against three criteria – whether it’s viable, scalable and innovative.
 You’ll need to show that this is a business that you will be able to launch and begin growing during your placement year and that you’ll have a valuable learning experience from it.